Disney's streaming leap hooks 28.6 million subscribers, earnings beat forecasts

 Profit more than tripled at the movie studio to $948 million.

-Reporting by Neha Malara in Bengaluru and Lisa Richwine in Culver City, Calif.; Editing by Sriraj Kalluvila and Lisa Shumaker
+Reporting by Neha Malara in Bengaluru and Lisa Richwine in Culver City, California; Editing by Sriraj Kalluvila and Lisa Shumaker